-4. Monitoring Process

-- a.
-Evidence of non-compliance discovered in the aforementioned, as determined by the GMEC, will prompt review by the GMEC as follows: - 1) Any deficiencies identified through monitoring the above processes are presented by the program director to the GMEC in order to solicit suggestions and feedback from the committee. - 2) Based on this feedback, the program director devises a written plan of action and monitoring plan for presentation at the following month's GMEC meeting. - 3) The GMEC reviews, modifies as necessary, and approves the GME Program's action plan by majority vote. - 4) Outcome data, based on the implemented plan, are collected during the course of the next three months. - 5) The program director provides a written follow-up report to the GMEC summarizing the results from monitoring and indicating whether the plan of action corrected the deficiencies. - b.
-GMEC Special Review: Non-compliance with work hours may prompt a focused or full GMEC Special Review.

-H. Requests for Approval of Clinical and Educational Work Hours Exceptions

-- The GMEC will evaluate an individual GME Program's request for a maximum 10% increase in the eighty (80)-hour limit to trainee educational and work hours.
-Such a request must be based on a sound educational rationale. - a.
-In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACMGE Manual of Policies and Procedures. - b.
+- 2) Based on this feedback, the program director devises a written plan of action and monitoring plan for presentation at the following month's GMEC meeting. - 3) The GMEC reviews, modifies as necessary, and approves the GME Program's action plan by majority vote. - 4) Outcome data, based on the implemented plan, are collected during the course of the next three months. - 5) The program director provides a written follow-up report to the GMEC summarizing the results from monitoring and indicating whether the plan of action corrected the deficiencies. - b.
+GMEC Special Review: Non-compliance with work hours may prompt a focused or full GMEC Special Review. - H. Requests for Approval of Clinical and Educational Work Hours Exceptions - 1.
+The GMEC will evaluate an individual GME Program's request for a maximum 10% increase in the eighty (80)-hour limit to trainee educational and work hours.
+Such a request must be based on a sound educational rationale. - In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of Policies and Procedures. - b.
 The GMEC will review and, upon acceptance, formally endorse the request for an exception. - c.
 This endorsement will be indicated by a letter to the GME Program signed by the DIO. - d.
-The following written procedures and criteria for endorsing requests for an exception to the educational and work hour limits must be met: - 1) Eligibility Criteria

-- a) USAH must have a Favorable Status from its most recent review by the ACGME Institutional Review Committee. - b) The GME Program requesting the exception to educational and work hours must be accredited in good standing, i.e., without a warning or a proposed or confirmed adverse action.

-2) Required Documentation

-- a) It will be the GME Program's responsibility to show that the exception is necessary for educational reasons.
+The following written procedures and criteria for endorsing requests for an exception to the educational and work hour limits must be met: - 1) Eligibility Criteria - a) USAH must have a Favorable Status from its most recent review by the ACGME Institutional Review Committee. - b) The GME Program requesting the exception to educational and work hours must be accredited in good standing, i.e., without a warning or a proposed or confirmed adverse action. - 2) Required Documentation - a) It will be the GME Program's responsibility to show that the exception is necessary for educational reasons.
 The proposal presented to the GMEC must include the following: - (1) Patient Safety: Information that describes how the GME Program and USAH will monitor, evaluate, and ensure patient safety with extended work hours. - (2) Educational Rationale: A sound educational rationale should be described in relation to the GME Program's stated goals and objectives for assignments, rotations, and level(s) of training for which the increase is requested.
 This shall include required case experiences if applicable and reasonable efforts to limit activities that do not contribute to enhancing trainee education.
-Blanket exceptions for the entire GME Program will be considered the exception, not the rule. - (3) Moonlighting Policy: Specific moonlighting policies for the periods in question must be included. - (4) Call Schedules: Trainee call schedules during the times specified for the exception must be provided. - (5) Faculty Member Monitoring: Documented evidence of faculty development activities regarding the effects of trainee fatigue and sleep deprivation.
+Blanket exceptions for the entire GME Program will be considered the exception, not the rule. - (3) Moonlighting Policy: Specific moonlighting policies for the periods in question must be included.

+- (4) Call Schedules: Trainee call schedules during the times specified for the exception must be provided. - (5) Faculty Member Monitoring: Documented evidence of faculty development activities regarding the effects of trainee fatigue and sleep deprivation must be provided.